 However, until recently, I never worried about how to achieve that.
 Once my son was born, it was time to research the best way to invest for my children!
 And I found a great way to do so.

-In this article, I will share how you can invest for your children and what I will do for mine.
+In this article, I share how you can invest for your children and what I will do for mine.

 Why invest for your children?

 First, you may wonder why invest for your children in the first place.
 That is a good question.